chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

         ```

         If the type were further nested, we could further drill down in manually like this, “destructuring” the types as deeply as we need.
 This makes it *much* more powerful than a `switch` statement from JS/TS/Java/C^♯^  etc.

-[^7]: Keen-eyed readers who know TypeScript well will likely see a way we could make this *much* safer using union types.
-I chose to leave that aside in *this* post for the sake of relative brevity; I’ll return to it in tomorrow’s post showing two ways I would do this in idiomatic TypeScript.

 [^8]: I admit, that might make me a little weird to some of you.
 That’s okay!
 I kind of enjoy being a little weird.